tosifilippo/Etch-a-Sketch/README.md

-Another project from the Odin curriculum.
 I will be creating a browser version of something between a sketchpad and an Etch-A-Sketch.